vmwhoami/The-Next-Web/README.md

 > In this project, we made use of Grids, Flexbox and Positions and layout elements on the page correctly.

-> Media queries were used to target different screen sizes in order for us to effectively and efficiently let the website fit correctly to each screen sizes.
+> Media queries were used to target "different” screen sizes in order for us to effectively and efficiently let the website fit correctly to each screen size.

 > Building this project was fun as we practiced different css rules and effectively combine grids, flex and position.

 ![screenshot](./img/screenshot.jpg)
 ![screenshot](./img/screenshot-mobile.jpg)